AlbertoBasalo/angulab15/README.md

 - 🚚 Install dependencies `npm i`

-- 🏭 Build the Home lib `bg build home` to run the app.
+- 🏭 Build the Home Lib `npm run build home`.

-- 🚀 Execute `npm start` to run the app.
+- 🚀 Execute `npm start` to run the main App.

 - 📕 Read the `docs` folder content for more info.
+- 🍳 There are a [CLI journal](./docs/CLI.md) with all the run commands.

 ---